-Having been previously employed by the Ministry of Defence, London Probation and the Metropolitan Police Service, Andre has accumulated fifteen years of experience working as a practitioner within the criminality sector on an international scale.
+Having been previously employed by the Ministry of Defence, Criminal Justice and the Metropolitan Police Service, Andre has accumulated fifteen years of experience working as a practitioner within the criminality sector on an international scale.
 His academic background resides predominately within the realms of Operations, Leadership and Project Management.

 BA (Hons) Operations Management